samwithwicky/attendance-face-detector/README.md

-# Student Focus Tracker & Classroom Summary
+# Student Attendance Tracker & Classroom Summary

 A real-time face and focus tracking system built with Python, OpenCV, and Mediapipe.
 This project uses facial landmarks to estimate a student's focus level and generates a summary report.
 A Streamlit dashboard is also included for easy visualization of the results.